morganknutson/pps-bus-routes/GODADDY_DEPLOYMENT.md

 3. Clone your GitHub repository
 4. Install dependencies
 5. Build the frontend
-6. Set up PM2 to run the backend
+6. Set up a process manager to run the backend (systemd, supervisor, etc.)
 7. Configure your domain to point to the server

 **This is more complex** - Option 1 (Railway + GoDaddy domain) is much easier!